Additional photos of all my work, including work not displayed here, are available in my Costume Gallery.

 Designed, draped, and made to be worn by my roommate and I at the Creede Repertory Theatre Cabaret fundraiser 2015.
 Base fabrics are both silk.
 The red dress is overlaid with red chiffon.

 Elsa - Frozen

 This was an independent project, a costume that I made for my own wear based on Elsa from Disney's popular movie Frozen.
 It is one of my favourite costumes so far.
-The corset, a Victorian style, laces up the back and is covered with embroidery and beadwork.
-The hem is made of scale mail, though these photos were taken before I completed it.
-Scale mail is very time-consuming.
-My skirt has a train but I bustled it for easier wear.
-I appliqued glittery white fabric to the underside of the cloak to create the "snowflake mirage" effect.
+The corset, a Victorian style, is fully boned, laces up the back, and is covered with embroidery and beadwork.
+The hem is "trimmed" with scale mail (incomplete in one of the detail photographs below).
+My cloak is made of a sheer, nonwoven glitter netting, with the snowflake patterns fused to the underside using Steam a Seam.
+It laces to my corset.